Welcome to today's edition of the Rush 24-7 podcast.

 If approved, the new rule would put New York at the forefront of efforts to redefine gender.

-Uh And uh so uh it it's probably a decent conclusion.
+And so it's probably a decent conclusion.

 John in Hamilton County, Indiana.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hi.

-Pete Manning for MVP Bedicks Rush.
+Pete Manning for MVP Development Rush.

 I went to the polling place this morning at 6 a.m.

-And I was the third person in line to vote, and we have touch screen voting machines, and the two voting machines were not operable.
+And I was the third person in line to vote, and we have touchscreen voting machines, and the two voting machines were not operable.

 I guess it didn't say for Democrats only.